ishan-mishra/FROSTIE/README.rst

 Copyright 2025 Ishan Mishra

-POSEIDON is available under the MIT License.
+FROSTIE is available under the MIT License.
 Please see the LICENSE file for more information.

 Contributing to FROSTIE